If you've set the LEDGER_ANALYTICS_API_KEY environment variable

 )

-From the data completeness plot you can see the predictions out to dev lag 84 months.
+From the data completeness plot you can see the predictions out to dev lag 84 months, which are colored differently to the original data in green due to the different number of fields.
 Now we can apply the bondy model to a combination of these predcitions and the original triangle.

 bondy_predictions = bondy.predict(